A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing

-Estimations for a rat liver acquisition with more tissue heterogeneity are shown in Figure \ref{fig:invivo_rat}.
-The measured global sound speed of the liver was 1562\,m/s, resulting in an overall bias of -40\,m/s for the DAS sound speed estimate and 11\,m/s for the WFC sound speed estimate.
-The WFC estimate appears to distinguish different tissue regions more clearly than the DAS estimate.
-The abdominal wall above 5\,mm appears more clearly as a different sound speed region from the rest of the liver.
-Additionally, the tissue region on the upper left appears as an entire region with lower sound speed in the WFC estimate, while only part of that region in the upper center of the liver has a lower sound speed in the DAS estimate.
-The aberration-corrected WFC image demonstrates improved image quality, especially on the left side, compared to the DAS image.
-The largest hypoechoic region around -10\,mm laterally and 15\,mm axially has a gCNR of 0.93 for the WFC image and a gCNR of 0.87 for the DAS image.
-The -6\,dB lateral width for the stronger scatterers between -5 and -10\,mm laterally and 10 and 15\,mm axially decreases up to 0.18\,mm in the WFC image compared to the DAS image.
-Even on the upper right, the strong scatterer at 6\,mm laterally and 4\,mm axially shows a slight lateral -6\,dB resolution improvement of 0.06\,mm for WFC relative to DAS.
+Sound speed estimates for a rat liver acquisition with greater tissue heterogeneity are shown in Figure \ref{fig:invivo_rat}.
+The measured average ground truth sound speed in the liver was 1562\,m/s, resulting in an overall bias of -40\,m/s for the DAS sound speed estimate and 11\,m/s for the WFC sound speed estimate.
+The WFC estimate appears to distinguish different tissue regions better than the DAS estimate, with the abdominal wall above 5\,mm appearing distinct from the rest of the liver.
+Additionally, the liver lobe in the upper left of the B-mode image appears as a similarly-shaped region of lower sound speed in the WFC sound speed estimate, while only moderate anatomical similarity is obtained with the DAS estimate.
+The aberration-corrected WFC image demonstrates improved image quality compared to the DAS image as well, especially on the left side.
+The largest hypoechoic region indicated by a yellow arrow on the first B-mode image in Figure \ref{fig:invivo_rat} has a gCNR of 0.93 for the WFC image and a gCNR of 0.87 for the DAS image.
+The lateral FWHM for the stronger scatterers indicated by green arrows between -5 and -10\,mm laterally and 10 and 20\,mm axially decreases up to 0.18\,mm in the WFC image compared to the DAS image.
+On the upper right, the strong scatterer indicated by a green arrow at 6\,mm laterally and 4\,mm axially shows a reduction in lateral FWHM from 0.82\,mm with DAS to 0.61\,mm with WFC.